Bloodroot Herb Use

 Bloodroot is used in herbal medicine in very small doses, mainly for bronchial problems and severe throat infections.
 It should only be used by very experienced herbalists.
 The root is used in many pharmaceuticals, mixed with other compounds to treat heart problems, dental applications (to inhibit plaque), and to treat migraines.

 Bloodroot paste is used externally for skin diseases, warts, and tumors.
-For ringworm apply the fluid extract.
-Bloodroot is said to repel insects.
+A salve is made and sold for this purpose.
+People who use the salve claim that tumors come to the surface.
+The pain is said to be debilitating for some, and it leaves scars.
+I cannot encourage the use of this salve.
+Bloodroot is also said to repel insects.
 The root is used in as an anesthetic, cathartic, emetic, emmenagogue, expectorant, diuretic, febrifuge, sedative, stimulant and tonic.

 Other Names: Coon root, Indian paint, Red Puccoon, Red root, Tetterwort

 Research is very promising for Bloodroot constituents.
 One is sanguinarine; it is showing results as an anesthetic, antibacterial, anti-cholinesterase, anti-edemic, anti-gingivitic, anti-inflammatory, anti-neoplastic, antioxidant, anti-periodontic, anti-plaque, antiseptic, diuretic, emetic, expectorant, fungicide, gastrocontractant, hypertensive, pesticide, respiratory stimulant and more.
 Another important constituent is Berberine (also found in Goldenseal, Oregon Grape and Honeysuckle) which is showing promise in fighting brain tumors and many other cancers.